cbonoz/nyc23/README.md

 Web3backers connects your existing social accounts and reputation (see lens, linkedin, twitter, etc.) to create a funding page for you to produce and sell content and your time.

+Web3backers pulls information from your existing web3 and web2 networks to create a patreon-like experience without the 10% fees.

 Each page gets its own unique smart contract which tracks user interactions and payments.

 Monitor your engagement on-chain using events.
 Issue community tokens unique to your brand.